ChinmayShrivastava/mywebsite/src/content/blog/how-to-build-a-great-product.md

 ### What makes for a great product?

 When I think about a great product I think about many things.
-Has it impacted the society at large or does it atleast hold that potential?
+Has it impacted the society or does it atleast hold that potential?
-Is it defined by its ubiquitous nature or, one step ahead--its quotidianness?
-Maybe at a higher level, it doesn't have to be invisible, but just bring a lot of value to its user; be it one or many.
-Maybe it leads to an overwhelmingly bright future, even if it means adverse effects in the present.
-If you ask an engineer, maybe it's the quality, or maybe it's the product's ability to not break often.
-From a more philosophical point of view, maybe it challenges the status quo as it improves on the past, maybe it is percieved as magic to first users, or maybe it simply poses to do something outrageous and preposterous.
-We can agree that a great product can be defined in a few different ways, or possibly a lot.
-But something that remains constant, is that it shouldn't be easy to build.
+Is it defined by its ubiquitousness--or its quotidianness?
+Maybe it doesn't have to be invisible, just bring a lot of value to its user; one or many.
+Maybe it leads to a bright future, even justifying adverse effects in the present.
+Maybe it's marked by quality, if you ask an engineer--the product's ability to not break often.
+From a more philosophical view, maybe it challenges the status quo as it improves on the past, maybe it is percieved as magic to first users, or maybe it simply poses to do something outrageous.
+I think we can agree that a great product can be defined in a few ways, or possibly a lot.
+But, something that remains constant, is that a great products aren't easy to build.

+Let's prove this point through assuming the opposite.

 ### Hypothesis: Great products are easy to build.

-To prove our point, let's consider this opposite scenario--it's easy to build a great product.
+Let's consider this scenario--it's easy to build a great product.

 Empirically, here's what needs to happen to build a great product easily.
 The problem that it solves is a good problem, because bad problems either lead to bad products or no product at all.
 Further, the problem should be easy to identify, the solution to it should